unparalleled-js/docs-1/docs/api-mgmt/dashboard.md

 ## Top request count

-Finally, obtain aggregate data about who is your active API consumers and your most popular endpoint.
-This display will change according to the filter parameters specified above.
+Finally, obtain aggregated data about who your most active API consumers are, as well as your most popular endpoints.
+This display will change according to the filters you specified above.

 ![Top request count](~@img/api-mgmt/api-dashboard-request-count.png)
 *Top request count*

-To see details of each endpoint request, use the **Logs** tab.
+To see details of each endpoint request, navigate to the **Logs** tab.